amplitude/experiment-evaluation/README.md

 ### `evaluation-core`

 The core evaluation engine with public data types exposed.
 Used by other kotlin mulitplatform modules/libraries and JVM targets.

 ### `evaluation-interop`

-Module which supports better interoperability with non-JVM targets.
-Eventually we will want to support JS/Native targets with non-string apis in order to avoid unnecessary JSON serialization.
+Module which supports better interoperability with native targets.
+Uses kotlinx serialization to serialize data across the native interface.

 ```kotlin
 fun evaluate(rules: String, user: String): String